tristonarmstrong/Rage/README.md

-# Rage: A Rust-Based Git Repo Manager (Like GitHub, But Cooler)
+# Rage: A Rust-Based Git Repo Manager (Like CGit/Gogs, But Cooler)

 Rage is a self-hosted Git repository manager that looks a bit like Gogs or CGit.
 It lets you create repositories, manage users, track issues, and collaborate with teams—basically, it's CGit but not CGit.